dancasmor/An-aproach-to-a-spike-based-Content-Addressable-Memory-bio-inspired-in-the-Hippocampus/README.md

-# Bio-inspired computational memory model of the Hippocampus: an aproach to a spike-based Content-Addressable Memory
+# Bio-inspired computational memory model of the Hippocampus: an approach to a spike-based Content-Addressable Memory

 <h2 name="Description">Description</h2>
 <p align="justify">
-Code on which the paper entitled "Bio-inspired computational memory model of the Hippocampus: an aproach to a spike-based Content-Addressable Memory" is based, sent to a journal and awaiting review.
+Code on which the paper entitled "Bio-inspired computational memory model of the Hippocampus: an approach to a spike-based Content-Addressable Memory" is based, sent to a journal and awaiting review.
 </p>
 <p align="justify">
 A fully functional spike-based Content-Addressable Memory model bio-inspired in the CA3 region of the hippocampus implemented on the <a href="https://apt.cs.manchester.ac.uk/projects/SpiNNaker/">SpiNNaker</a> hardware platform using the technology of the Spiking Neuronal Network (SNN) is presented.
 The code is written in Python and makes use of the PyNN library and their adaptation for SpiNNaker called <a href="https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjaxOCWhrn3AhVL1BoKHVtQDvsQFnoECAkQAQ&url=https%3A%2F%2Fgithub.com%2FSpiNNakerManchester%2FsPyNNaker&usg=AOvVaw3e3TBMJ-08yBqtsKza_RiE">sPyNNaker</a>.
 In addition, the necessary scripts to replicate the tests and plots carried out in the paper are included, together with data and plots of the tests.